pietz/unet-keras/README.md

 # U-Net for Keras

 This is an implementation of the U-Net model for Keras.
-When using the default parameters this will be similar to the original architecture except for:
+When using the default parameters this will be the same as the original architecture, except that this code will use padded convolutions.
+If you are aware of other differences, please contact me.

-- Padded convolutions to keep image dimensions
-- Elu instead of Relu
-- No Dropout instead of 5%

 U-Net: Convolutional Networks for Image Segmentation (https://arxiv.org/abs/1505.04597)